-The device is in active mode whenever the EN pin is above $V{EN-VOUT}$ , $V{IN}$ is high enough to satisfy $V{INMIN}$ , and no other fault conditions are present.
-The simplest way to enable the operation is to connect the EN pin to $V{IN}$ , which allows the device to start up when the applied input voltage exceeds the minimum $V{INMIN}$ .
+The LMR436x0-Q1 is in active mode whenever the EN pin is above $V{EN-VOUT}$, V{IN} is high enough to satisfy V{INMIN} , and no other fault conditions are present.
+The simplest way to enable the operation is to connect the EN pin to V{IN} , which allows self start-up when the applied input voltage exceeds the minimum V{INMIN} .

-In active mode, depending on the load current, input voltage, and output voltage, the device is in one of five modes:
+In active mode, depending on the load current, input voltage, and output voltage, the LMR436x0-Q1 is in one of five modes:

-- Continuous conduction mode (CCM) with fixed switching frequency when load current is above half of the inductor current ripple - Auto mode light load operation: PFM when switching frequency is decreased at very light load - FPWM mode light load operation: Discontinuous conduction mode (DCM) when the load current is lower than half of the inductor current ripple - Minimum on time: At high input voltage and low output voltages, the switching frequency is reduced to maintain regulation. - Dropout mode: When switching frequency is reduced to minimize voltage dropout
+- Continuous conduction mode (CCM) with fixed switching frequency when load current is above half of the inductor current ripple - · Auto mode Light Load Operation: PFM when switching frequency is decreased at very light load - FPWM mode Light Load Operation: Continuous conduction mode (CCM) when the load current is lower than half of the inductor current ripple - Minimum on time: At high input voltage and low output voltages, the switching frequency is reduced to maintain regulation - Dropout mode: When switching frequency is reduced to minimize voltage dropout